Holomorphic parabolic geometries on smooth projective varieties: Introduction

-Study of higher dimensional holomorphic parabolic geometry began almost a century later \cite{Gunning:1978,KobayashiOchiai:1980,Kobayashi/Ochiai:1981,Kobayashi1981,Kobayashi1982} in a burst of activity which immediately faded into near silence.
+Study of higher dimensional holomorphic parabolic geometry began almost a century later \cite{Gunning:1978,KobayashiOchiai:1980,Kobayashi/Ochiai:1981,Kobayashi1981,Kobayashi1982} in a burst of activity which immediately faded away.
 Every flag variety is the model of a type of holomorphic parabolic geometry, and so has such a geometry on it.
-Complex tori carry translation invariant holomorphic parabolic geometries.
-Every Hermitian symmetric variety carries a natural holomorphic parabolic geometry, and its Hermitian geometry is encoded in that holomorphic parabolic geometry \cite{Klingler:2001,McKay:2016}.
+Complex tori carry translation invariant holomorphic parabolic geometries \cite{Biswas.Dumitrescu:2017,Dumitrescu/McKay:2016}.
+Every Hermitian symmetric variety carries a natural holomorphic parabolic geometry.
+Klingler \cite{Klingler:2001,McKay:2016} proved that its K\"ahler metric is encoded in that holomorphic parabolic geometry.
 For example, the following are identical: \begin{itemize} \item smooth ball quotients \item ample smooth projective varieties which satisfy the Bogomolov--Miyaoka--Yau inequality \cite{Greb.Kebekus.Taji:2018} \item compact complex manifolds of general type which admit holomorphic projective connections. \end{itemize} We see the central role of holomorphic parabolic geometries in algebraic geometry.

+As pointed out to me by Sorin Dumitrescu, we could see Kodaira's classification of compact complex surfaces \cite{Kodaira:1960,Kodaira:1963,Kodaira:1964,Kodaira:1966,Kodaira:1968a,Kodaira:1968b} as a reflection of the theory of holomorphic Cartan geometries: there is a holomorphic Cartan geometry on a compact complex surface if and only if there is a flat one, and then that surface is a quotient of an open set in the homogeneous model surface, and this occurs (according to an unpublished theorem of Dumitrescu and myself) precisely when Kodaira defines that surface as that quotient.